blikblum/marionette.routing/docs/configuration.md

 ## `Router` class

  Descends from Cherrytree class.
-Accepts an options hash as argument:
+Accepts an Cherrytree options hash and renderRoot as arguments

+Cherrytree options:

 | Option | Default | Description |
 |--------|---------|-------------|